We all known Great Danes are the gentle giants of the dog world.

 Double merle puppies are generally bred by mistake and are the result of bad breeding.
 They should not be bred as the double merle gene can lead to deafness and blindness in white great Danes.

 This dog will have a pure white coat with pink-colored lips, inner ears and eyelids.
-They do not have a pink nose as this is actually an albino.
+They do not have a pink nose as that is actually an albino trait.
 Albino Great Danes do exist, but they are very rare.

 A white puppy will be pure white in color with a black nose and no markings.
 If it has markings then it may be a harlequin, piebald, or black and white.